100 Results found

 Read more

-This section looks at the links between alcohol and drugs use and your mental health.
-It also explains how you can get help for drug and alcohol use.
-This information is for people affected by mental illness in England who are 18 or over.
+This section looks at what healthcare you should get if you’re in prison.
+And at what to do if you aren’t getting the help you need.
+Prisoners should have the same access to healthcare as everyone else.
+This information is for people affected by mental illness in prison in England who are 18 or over.
 It’s also for their carers, friends and relatives and anyone interested in this subject.

 Read more